antarasengupta26624/qbs177finalproject/README.md

 - Implemented Multiple Imputation by Chained Equations (MICE) with predictive mean matching (pmm) to estimate missing values.
 - Created five imputed datasets and opted for the first dataset for all analyses.

 3. Constructing the PHQ-9 Depression Score
+- Clinically validated measure used to assess the severity of depression with higher scores indicating more severe depressive symptoms.
 - Identified PHQ-9 questionnaire items (‘DPQ010’ to ‘DPQ090’).
 - Converted values 7 (refused) and 9 (missing) to NA for accurate processing.
 - Computed PHQ-9 Total Score by summing all valid responses while ignoring NA values.